Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 The above configuration will have [DynamicImage](../shared/windows-controls/dynamicimage.md) watch for theme changes and will have it adapt to swap in an image located at `"/Images/Save32.Theme-Dark.png"` when theme named "Dark" is activated.

 Theme name and scale variations can be combined as well.
-In cases where both variations are supported by an image provider and need to load, the image file `"[filename].Theme-[themename].Scale-[scalefactor].[fileextension]"` will be loaded.
+In cases where both variations are supported by an image provider and need to load, the image file `<filename>.Theme-<themename>.Scale-<scalefactor>.<fileextension>` will be loaded.

-No `".Theme-[defaultthemename]"` should be in the filenames of images designed for your application's default theme.
+No `.Theme-<defaultthemename>` should be in the filenames of images designed for your application's default theme.

 ## Grayscale Adaptation